jentery/506v3/index.md

 * Start working on your player story if you can: play your game or fiction, research it, document it . . ., and
 * Optional: Check out *Portal*, *Tomb Raider*, *Bayonetta*, *Kim Kardashian: Hollywood*, *Diner Dash*, *Candy Crush Saga*, and/or *Angry Birds* (all mentioned in the assigned reading).

 How are player stories entwined with voyeurism, co-presence, and commiseration?
 How do they engage and experiment with designed identities?
-With the values at play in a game's default settings and their assumptions about gender?
+With the values at play in a game's default settings and its assumptions about gender?

 *During our seventh meeting*, we'll discuss these two texts (75 minutes) and start chatting about your player story methodologies (15 minutes).
 A visiting speaker (see below) will join us for 45 minutes, and you'll also have an opportunity to share some of your responses to Prompt 4 (10 minutes), if you wish.
 We'll conclude by reviewing Prompt 5 (5 minutes).